-Students will be presented with the Examination Rules at the start of the examination.
-Students must read and agree to the Examination Rules before starting the examination.
+Students will be presented with the Requirements and Rules for Writing an Examination at the start of the examination.
+Students must read and agree to the Requirements and Rules for Writing an Examination before starting the examination.

 Any breach of the rules will result in a disqualification of the examination grade and a suspension for nine examination sessions or 3 years, whichever is longer.

 The circumstances will be referred to the student’s local institute for disciplinary action additional to the automatic and minimum suspension of registration privileges mentioned herein.
 Any subsequent breach of the regulations will result in permanent disqualification from all examinations of the Insurance Institute.

 2. RULES FOR IN-PERSON AND VIRTUALLY PROCTORED EXAMINATIONS

 2.1.
 Only the student registered for the examination is allowed to take the examination.